Brooke Shields: 1988–1999: Film, stage, and television roles

+2000–2010: Further television and film work

 In 2001, Lifetime aired the film What Makes a Family, starring Shields and Cherry Jones in a true story of a lesbian couple who fought the adoption laws of Florida.

-Television appearances

-Shields began her television career at an early age.
-In 1980, she was the youngest guest star to ever appear on The Muppet Show, in which she and the Muppets put on their own version of Alice's Adventures in Wonderland.
-She was also the youngest person to host ABC's Fridays, a Saturday Night Live-like sketch comedy show, in 1981.
-In one episode of the popular comedy sitcom Friends, Shields played Joey's stalker.
-This role led directly to her being cast in the NBC sitcom Suddenly Susan, in which she starred from 1996 until 2000, and which earned a People's Choice Award in the category of Favorite Female Performer in a New Television Series for her, in 1997, and two Golden Globe nominations.

-In the early 1980s, she starred in the USPHS PSA sponsored by the American Lung Association as an initiative that VIPs should become examples and advocates of non-smoking.
-In the mid-1980s, Brooke began her support of the USO by touring with Bob Hope.
+For four months, beginning July 2001, Shields portrayed Sally Bowles in the long-running Broadway revival of Cabaret.

-Shields made a couple of guest appearances on That '70s Show.
-She played Pam Burkhart, Jackie's (Mila Kunis) mother, who later was briefly involved with Donna's (Laura Prepon) father (played by Don Stark).
+In 2004, Shields made several recurring guest appearances on That '70s Show playing Pam Burkhart, Jackie's (Mila Kunis) mother, who later was briefly involved with Donna's (Laura Prepon) father (Don Stark).
 Shields left That '70s Show when her character was written out.

+In September 2004, she replaced Donna Murphy in the role of Ruth Sherwood in the 2003 revival of Wonderful Town until the show closed four months later.
+Her performance was widely praised.
+Ben Brantley of The New York Times praised the "goofy sweetness" she brought to her interpretation of the role, but wrote that she fell short of Donna Murphy's "perfection."
+In April 2005, Shields played Roxie Hart in a long-running production of Chicago at the Adelphi Theatre in London's West End.
+Later the same year, she reprised the role in the Broadway revival, from September 9 to October 30.
+This made her the first performer to have starred in Chicago, Cabaret, and Grease on Broadway, three long-running revivals noted for "stunt casting" of celebrities not known for musical theatre.

 Shields recorded the narration for the Sony/BMG recording of The Runaway Bunny, a concerto for violin, orchestra, and reader, by Glen Roven.
 It was performed by the Royal Philharmonic and Ittai Shapira.

-In 1993, she made a guest appearance in a Season 4 episode of The Simpsons, called "The Front."

-In the late 2000s, Shields guest-starred on shows like FX's Nip/Tuck and CBS' Two and a Half Men.
-In 2005, Shields appeared in a season-two episode of HBO's Entourage, entitled "Blue Balls Lagoon."
-In 2007, she made a guest appearance on Disney's Hannah Montana, playing Susan Stewart, Miley and Jackson's mother, who died in 2004.
-In 2008, she returned in the primetime drama Lipstick Jungle.
+In the late 2000s, Shields guest-starred on shows like FX's Nip/Tuck and CBS's Two and a Half Men.
+In 2005, Shields appeared in a second-season episode of HBO's Entourage, entitled "Blue Balls Lagoon".
+In 2007, she made a guest appearance on Disney's Hannah Montana, playing Susan Stewart, protagonist Miley Stewart's (Miley Cyrus) mother, who died in 2004.
+In 2008, she returned in the prime time drama Lipstick Jungle.
 The series ended a year later.

-Starting in 2010, she made guest appearances on The Middle as the mother of a brood of terror-inducing children and the nemesis of Frankie Heck (played by Patricia Heaton).
+Starting in 2010, she made guest appearances on The Middle as the mother of a brood of terror-inducing children and the nemesis of Frankie Heck (Patricia Heaton).
 She also appeared as a featured celebrity in NBC's genealogy documentary reality series, Who Do You Think You Are?, where it was revealed that, through her father's ancestry, she is the distant cousin (many generations removed) of King Louis XIV of France, and thus a descendant of both Saint Louis and Henry IV of France.